tomreyn/scripts/README.md

 A shell script to report whether a given list of CVE IDs need yet to be handled (for the given Ubuntu release codename) by the Ubuntu security team.
 Crude and likely broken, don't rely on it.

-## ips_for_fqdn
+## eol

-A shell script to list information on a given fully qualified domain name, such as its authoritative nameservers and IP addresses it resolves to.
+A shell script to examine the remaining support lifetime of the current Ubuntu ionstallation.

 ## foreign_packages